ros2/rcl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The API documentation has been updated based on changes in APIs or addition of new APIs, if any.
 - [ ] The [documentation](https://index.ros.org/doc/ros2/) has been updated to describe the new feature or package added, if any.
 - [ ] Tests have been added or updated to cover the changes.
 If tests cannot be added for some reason, it has been explained in the description.
-- [ ] While waiting for someone to review your PR, please consider reviewing [another open pull request](https://github.com/ros2/rcl/pulls) to support the maintainers of RCL.
-Refer to the [ROS code review guide](https://github.com/rosin-project/ros_code_review_guide/blob/master/README.md) for general reviewing guidelines and [Quality Guide: Ensuring code quality](https://index.ros.org/doc/ros2/Contributing/Quality-Guide/) for ROS 2 specific guidelines
+- Reviewing pull requests takes time and effort.
+While we are reviewing your pull request, please consider supporting the community by reviewing another open pull request.
+Refer to the [ROS code review guide](https://github.com/rosin-project/ros_code_review_guide/blob/master/README.md) for general reviewing guidelines and [Quality Guide: Ensuring code quality](https://index.ros.org/doc/ros2/Contributing/Quality-Guide/) for ROS 2 specific guidelines.
+  - [ ] I will review (or have reviewed) another person’s PR.
+PR tracker No.: ___________________
+  - [ ] I’m willing to review another person’s PR and would like a suggestion.
+  - [ ] I do not want to review another person’s PR.

 ### Testing